Aortic Valve Replacement

 In general, there are three types of heart valves used for Aortic Valve replacement.
 The choice of which valve is right for you is a complex decision that your doctor will discuss, in detail, with you.
 The decision is made for each individual patient and is influenced by things such as patient age, ongoing medical conditions, the nature of the aortic valve disease, lifestyle and your ability to take life-long anticoagulation medicine.

-- Biologic Valve – similar to the Bioprosthetic Valve in that it does not require blood thinners but it does deteriorate with time.
-This valve is obtained from human donors, usually after accidental death.
+- Biologic Valve: similar to the Bioprosthetic Valve in that it does not require blood thinners but it does deteriorate with time.